Where Is Maasai Market in Nairobi Kenya

 1. Toi Market

-Toi market is located in the outskirts of Kibera slum and is the definition of one man’s trash is another man’s come-up.
+Toi market is located on the outskirts of the Kibera slum and is the definition of one man’s trash is another man’s come-up.
 It is second-hand shopping at its best as any unique style person will easily find what they are looking for.

 Toi Market is Located on Suna Rd along Ngong Road, Nairobi, Kenya.